s-clausen/cecher/README.md

 ### Description

 The Cecher is a C++ software for efficient computation of Čech persistence barcodes.
-It outperforms any current software ([Dionysus], [GUDHI]) and is especially adapted to handle high ambient dimension.
+It outperforms current software ([Dionysus], [GUDHI]) and is especially adapted to handle high ambient dimension.
 Its main features are:

   - a core persistence algorithm adapted from the C++ code of the ultrafast [Ripser], featuring its support for coefficients in prime fields, its memory-efficient philosophy, and use of a combination of cohomology, clearing, and zero-apparent pairs shortcut.
   - a version of the union-find algorithm in [Ripser] with compression.